bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 (further we will call the implementation classical without using quotations) will be correct in REFAL-5λ.

-Note. _Metafunctions `Ev-met`, `Up` and `Dn` aren’t work in actual version.
+Note. _Metafunctions `Ev-met`, `Up` and `Dn` don’t work in the actual version.
 They will be implemented in next versions.
-There aren’t any other limitations._
+There are no any other limitations._

-Secondly, it is an extension of REFAL-5, that includes higher order functions and also nested functions and a lot of good, tasty and useful syntactic sugar.
+Secondly, it is an extension of REFAL-5, which includes higher-order functions and also nested functions and a lot of good, tasty and useful syntactic sugar.
-Classical REFAL-5 didn’t maintain nested functions as it was conceived, because by Turchin REFAL it supposed to be not only the subject, but also the object of programs modifications, and, what is important, valid modifications considered to be only those, which could be described using “pen and paper”\[4].
+Classical REFAL-5 didn’t support nested functions as it was conceived, because according to Turchin REFAL supposed to be not only the subject, but also the object of programs modifications, and, what is important, valid modifications are considered only those, which could be described using “pen and paper”\[4].

-Firstly nested functions appeared in Refal-7 dialect, suggested by Sergei Yurievich Skorobogatov in 2006 year \[5].
+Firstly, nested functions appeared in Refal-7 dialect, suggested by Sergei Yurievich Skorobogatov in 2006 year \[5].
 Refal-5λ language has constrained handling of  Refal-7 nested functions – only unnamed nested functions.
-But, as the practice shows, it is quite enough.
+But, as practice shows, this is quite enough.

 Syntactic sugar – redundant syntax structures of programming language, that make language more comfortable for usage.
 Such constructions can be written as